AlejandroGorgues/AstroCabTools/docs/fit_line_tutorial.rst

 After the spectrum figure has been drawn on the canvas, the 'Show fitted data parameters' option at the 'Visualization' button at the menu bar will be avaliable, however once clicked, it will show an empty list, with a button at the bottom of the new window.
 Once at least one fitted model has been made, several parameters will appear in the list, as it can be see in :numref:`figure8_fitLine`:

 * The gaussian and line fitted function with it's selected parámeters.
-* The flux density value in (PONER DATO) for each gaussian fitted model.
+* The flux density value in erg/scm²um for each gaussian fitted model.
 * Each parameter selected that have been used to created the fitted model.
 * THe chi-squared value.